oauthlib/oauthlib/docs/contributing.rst

 Testing multiple versions of Python
 -----------------------------------

-OAuthLib supports Python 3.5, 3.6, 3.7 and PyPy 2.7 & PyPy 3.
-Testing
-all versions conveniently can be done using `Tox`_.
+OAuthLib supports Python 3.6+ and PyPy3.
+Testing all versions conveniently can be done using `Tox`_.

 .. sourcecode:: bash